aquaismissing/INCS2bot/README.md

 ### Isn't it just CS:GO Beta Bot but rebranded?

 Not really.
-We swapped from Telebot to Pyrogram to [get advantages of the MTProto API][mtproto api advantages], and most of the codebase was rewritten to be more modular and perfomant.
+We swapped from Telebot to Pyrogram, and most of the codebase was rewritten to be more modular and perfomant.

 ### Any changes?